Photo and Story by Sara Wylie Helton / Contributing Writer

 While much of Florida is suffering from hurricanes, several MTSU students here in Tennessee are in limbo, waiting to see what happens to their home state and those in it.

 Will Mitchell, a redshirt freshman running back on the MTSU football team, is from Jacksonville and has family being affected by Hurricane Irma.
 Mitchell is worried about his friends and especially his grandparents, who are still in Jacksonville.
+Maybe they should look to someone similar to Water Damage and Roofing of Austin – Roofing Austin TX to start procedures after the event to repair their family home.

 “They’re older, so I don’t really know where else they could go,” Mitchell said.